ideasman42/the_joy_of_life_drawing/book.rst

 Page 35

-Mal has a very muscular body, works out, and so I would describe his body as "chunky", and like many men his muscularity is revealed in a bumpy form.
+'Mal' has a very muscular body, works out, and so I would describe his body as "chunky", and like many men his muscularity is revealed in a bumpy form.
 Most women are usually "curvy" and therefore easier than men to draw.
 On the drawing of him, illustrated on this page, his bottom, thigh and lower leg were carried out in 3 strokes ....Starting from the exterior contours,
-I've moved around his body, gradually moving in closer...my eyes judging : the Spaces between Limbs and the thickness of limbs and so on, gradually mapping out his form.
-Cross hatch marks and multiple strokes placed in the same direction build up his form and are a useful device to bring our model ? form to life.
+I've moved around his body, gradually moving in closer...my eyes judging : the spaces between the limbs and the thickness of limbs and so on, gradually mapping out his form.
+Cross hatch marks and multiple strokes placed in the same direction build up his form and are a useful device to bring our model's  form to life.

-Illustration........'.Mal bending over'....10 minute pose...
+'Mal bending over'....10 minute pose...
 April 2006...6B graphite block